 A/B Testing

 Do you like X, or is Y better?
 It's a simple question, which is the whole point of A/B testing.
-Instead of presenting customers with unlimited or open-ended branding questions they may struggle to answer, you can develop a series of simple comparisons to zero in on successful brand messages.
+Instead of presenting customers with unlimited or open-ended branding questions, you can develop a series of simple comparisons.

-You might, for example, have a dozen ideas on how to talk about your brand of cat food.
-Instead of laying all 12 ideas in front of every target audience, just give each group two to choose from and ask—or analyze through performance metrics—which one they like better.
-If messages like "family," "safe," and "love" are consistently more popular among cat food customers than "cool," "modern," or "scientific," you can be pretty sure you're picking winning messages overall.
+For example, you might have a dozen ideas on how to talk about your brand of cat food.
+Instead of laying all 12 ideas in front of your target audience, just give each group two to choose from and ask which one they like better.
+If messages like "family," "safe," and "love" are consistently more popular than "cool," "modern," or "scientific," you'll know how to pick winning messages overall.

 Customer Feedback

 The relationship you have with your customers doesn't end when they buy a can of cat food.
 They will go home and feed it to their cat.
-After that, they may have valuable insights about your product that you need to know.
-Even a tangential idea, like changing the lid to a pull-tab design, might massively improve the entire customer experience.
+After that, they may have valuable insights and ideas, like changing the lid to a pull-tab design.

 You can get feedback in a lot of ways.
 Surveys, direct solicitation, and browsing online reviews of your product are tested approaches that give a partial picture.
-Something like real-time feedback may come through interactions on social media.
-Gather all the feedback you can get since it's crucial to the later stages when you're making informed tweaks to the brand and gradually improving its appeal.
+Something like real-time feedback may come through interactions and conversations on social media.
+For this, social listening tools are handy.

 Multichannel Marketing